Why AI Fails Without DevOps — What No One Tells You

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Everyone Talks About AI — No One Talks About What Powers It
+Everyone Talks About AI, No One Talks About What Powers It

-What makes all this actually work in production?
+What actually makes this work in production?

-The Magic Isn’t Magic — It’s DevOps
+The Magic Isn’t Magic.
+It’s DevOps

 Training a model?

 Containers are a force multiplier for AI teams.
+Plain and simple.

 - Dev environments?
 Isolated.